 The 1990s and 2000s brought the demographic shifts seen elsewhere on the South Side to Dutchtown.
 As some areas of the near South Side began to redevelop and gentrify, those displaced residents found themselves in Dutchtown’s affordable, sturdy, and dense housing stock.

-Between 1990 and the 2010, Dutchtown shifted from 90% white to a nearly equal proportion of blacks and whites.
+Between 1990 and 2010, Dutchtown shifted from 90% White to a nearly equal proportion of Blacks and Whites.
 People of color now make up a majority of Dutchtown’s population.

-The influx of African-Americans, along with immigrants from across the globe, has helped to stabilize Dutchtown’s population compared with the rest of the city.
-St. Louis lost two thirds of its residents from its peak in the 1950s.
+The influx of Black people, along with immigrants from across the globe, has helped to stabilize Dutchtown’s population compared with the rest of the city.
+St. Louis as a whole lost two-thirds of its residents from a peak population of nearly a million people in the 1950s.

 While neighborhoods like Forest Park Southeast and Shaw hemorrhaged residents, showing population declines of nearly 70% since the 1950s, Dutchtown proper lost only about a third of its population since 1950.
 This population stability has helped stave off the abandonment, amongst other issues, that has been seen in other city neighborhoods.

 Although FPSE and Shaw have seen significant revitalization in recent years, that new development is far less dense than what was once there.
 Meanwhile, Dutchtown remains one of the most densely populated areas in St. Louis, housing approximately 10,000 residents per square mile.